gauss17/niri-taskbar/README.md

 ## Styling

 The taskbar uses [the same Gtk styling mechanism as Waybar][style].
-The top level taskbar element is given the class `.niri-taskbar`, and contains `button` elements within it.
+The top level taskbar element is given the class `.niri-taskbar`, and contains box containers of class `.niri-workspace` for each workspaces (the current one gets class `.niri-workspace_focused`).
+Inside each workspace container are `button` elements for each window.
 The only CSS class that is applied by default is the `focused` class, which is added to the button for the currently focused window.

 The default styling assumes a dark background.
 It provides a basic hover effect, and highlights the focused window.